mengbinhao/jack-note/docs/english/NPR.md

   - enshrine vt
   - tacit adj

-  > Indis's capital is experiencing the worst religious violence it has seen in decades
+  > Indians capital is experiencing the worst religious violence it has seen in decades

 - 2020.3.12
   - assemble v